St Erth railway station: Signalling

 The signal box is situated at the east end of the station between the main line and the St Ives branch.
 It was opened on 10 September 1899 when the main line was doubled to Hayle and replaced an earlier box that dated from around the time of the opening of the St Ives branch.
 Semaphore signals still control movements around the station.
 The signal box also controls trains on the St Ives branch.

-Passenger volume

-St Erth sees more passengers change train than any other station in Cornwall.